cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 - Limit the number of access to private keys as minimum as possible.
 - Be prepared for unintentional lost of private keys.

 Followings are three basic security control to realize above.
-Additional security controls specific to cryto assets custodians are described in and after sub-clause 9.2.2.2.
+Additional security controls specific to crypto assets custodians are described in and after sub-clause 9.2.2.2.

 1) State management of private keys
  As described in figure 5-2, a private key has one of multiple states, and it may be active or inactive state in its operation.
 The private key should be in active state when it is used for signing or decryption.
 It is recommended to enforce to input some secret information to activate an inactive private key.
 This makes keep the inactive private key away from abuse, if the adversary does not have the secret information.
 This method ensure security of the private key against leakage and lost.